-Designed to train the EMTII and prepare the student for the Oregon state written exam for certification.
-Consists of education and training in intravenous therapy, oxygen administration systems, patient assessment and respiratory condirequiring emergency tions interventions.
+(48 Lec, 16 Lab Hrs Total) Designed to train the EMTII and prepare the student for the Oregon state written exam for certification.
+Consists of education and training in intravenous therapy, oxygen administration systems, patient assessment and respiratory conditions requiring emergency interventions.